7-5/clock/README.md

  buttons need higher resistances, a book i use suggests 10k ohm resistances for buttons on 5V but i just didnt have sufficient, i could easily parallel wire but i dont want the resistances exposed with their long legs, i dont want to cut them because i have limited electronics, i also dont want them touching. if you know me in real life and have the means to do so, PLEASE DONATE ME ELECTRONICS I BEG YOU I WILL DO ANYTHING. (im a skeptical buyer i dont even purchase things online. (i also dont possess much money, also no cypto curengcy (typed funny to not get attention of scrapers made by evil people. (maybe github is a mistake)))) anyhow if you have them you can put 10k resistors, if not, only down side i saw from low resistance for buttons is, on another project, the buttons were more prone to noise and errors from magnetic fields, idk if that's related to it or not, probably is.

  be careful which dht11 library you use or you will have problems. its repo is provided by a comment next to the header for it.

+ feel free to open an issue, i will read it.

 ## License
  This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.